Bounding Treatment Effects by Pooling Limited Information across Observations: Monte Carlo Experiments

 To generate the outcome variable, define

-where $V_d \sim N(0,1)$, $d \in \{0,1\}$, and $(V_1, V_0)$ are independent of $(D, X)$.
+where $V_{di} \sim N(0,1)$, $d \in \{0,1\}$, and $(V_{1i}, V_{0i})$ are independent of $(D_i, X_i)$.
 Finally, the observed outcome variable is generated by

-To study the effect of misspecification and the lack of overlap, we take $p_* (x) = 0.5$.
+To study the effect of misspecification and the lack of overlap, we take the reference propensity score $p_*(x)=0.5$.
 That is, under DGP A, the model is correctly specified and the overlap condition is satisfied; whereas, under DGP B, the model is misspecified and the overlap condition is not satisfied.
-When $X \leq - 2$, $p_0(X) = 1$ in DGP B. By simulation design, $a_{\min} = 0$ and $a_{\max} = 1$.
+When $X_i \leq - 2$, $p(X_i) = 1$ in DGP B. By simulation design, $a_{\min} = 0$ and $a_{\max} = 1$.
 In the Monte Carlo experiments, we focus on the ATT.